textagroup/countdown/README.md

 </div>
 ```

-This will add a div or span to your page with a Countdown timer you can then style the div or span via css via the relavant class (CountdownDiv, CountdownSpan)
+This will add a div or span to your page with a Countdown timer you can then style the div or span with CSS via the
+relavant class which defaults to CountdownClock but can be amended via the CMS you can also amend the deafult element ID
+which defaults to clock

 [See the following page for examples and information of the jQuery module used](http://hilios.github.io/jQuery.countdown/)